-- a.
-Perform the daily preventive maintenance services required by paragraph 26. - b.
+a.
+Perform the daily preventive maintenance services required by paragraph 26 and figure 5.

+b.
 Before boarding truck, put the direction control lever (para.
-12i) in the center-off position. - c.
-Mount truck and take position in operator's seat (para.
-12a). - d.
+12) in the center (OFF) position.

+Mount truck and take position in operator's C. seat (para.
+12a).

 Depress brake pedal (para.
-12j) with right foot, and simultaneously release parking brake lever (para.
-12c) with left hand. - e.
+12) with right d. foot, and simultaneously release parking brake lever (para.
+12c) with left hand.

 Move the lift control level (para.
-12g) gradually to the rear to raise the forks to normal traveling position (8 to 10 inches above working surface). - f.
+12g) е. gradually to the rear to raise the forks to normal traveling position (8 to 10 inches above working surface).

+f.
 Move the tilt control level (para.
 12h) backward and tilt the forks backward.

-- g.
+simultaneously illuminate the stoplight.

+Seat Adjuster.
+The seat adjuster (8) is k. located on the lower left side of the operator's seat.
+Move the adjuster lever toward the seat and move the seat forward or backward as desired.
+Release the adjuster lever when seat is in position.

+13. Instruments

+The hourmeter (7) is the only instrument used on this truck.
+It is located on the upper-most part of the instrument case.
+This meter operates only when the truck is in motion.
+The figure (extreme right center) records 10ths of an hour.
+The small indicator (upper right) visibly turns when the meter is recording.

 Move the direction control lever (para.
-12i) from the center-off position to forward or reverse position, depending on desired direction. - h.
-Place foot on the accelerator pedal and gradually depress the accelerator pedal until truck begins to travel.
+12i) g. from the center (OFF) position to forward or reverse position, depending on desired direction.

+Place foot on the accelerator pedal and h. gradually depress the accelerator pedal until truck begins to travel.
 Continue to depress the accelerator pedal until safe operating speed is attained.
 If the truck fails to move, report this to the proper authority.

-16. Picking Up the Load
+Picking Up the Load 16.

-- a.
+a.
 Approach the load squarely and halt the truck.
 Move the tilt control lever (para.
 12h) forward and bring the mast assembly to the vertical position.
-Raise or lower the forks to the proper height to pick up the load. - b.
-Move the truck forward until the forks are positioned under the load.
-Make certain the forks are fully inserted in the pallet or under the load. - c.
-Apply the parking brake to prevent the truck from shifting position during the lifting operation. - d.
+Raise or lower the forks to the proper height to pick up the load.

+Move the truck forward until the forks are b. positioned under the load.
+Make certain the forks are fully inserted in the pallet or under the load.

+Apply the parking brake to prevent the truck С. from shifting position during the lifting operation.

+d.
 Move the direction control lever (para.
-12i) to the center-off position. - e.
+12i) to the center (OFF) position.

 Move the lift control level (para.
-12g) to the rear and raise the load approximately

-12 inches above ground level.
+12g) to the e. rear and raise the load approximately 12 inches above ground level.
 Release the lift control lever.
 Move the tilt control lever backward to tilt the forks backward.
 Release the tilt control lever.

-- f.
+f.
 Move the direction control lever (para.
-12i) from the center-off position for the desired direction of travel. - g.
+12i) from the center (OFF) position for the desired direction of travel.

+g.
 Release the parking brake lever, depress the accelerator pedal, and move the load to the desired location.